marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 Even though this isn't a problem in itself, as those plugins are just text files that will hang around in your system, they are still there when you didn't ask for them.

 This is something that I personally have been trying to reduce in my system.

+The less unused files, dependencies, libs, etc, the less risk there is of something crashing, requiring updates, or being a surface for cyber attacks.

-A more important problem, is around bash `aliases` that oh-my-zsh brings with it.
+But this is just me preaching a particular philosophy.
+A more important practical problem, is around the bash `aliases` that oh-my-zsh brings with it.
 Many of each are for applications you may not even have installed.

 For example, these are some of the aliases available with oh-my-zsh: